-At Progressive Family & Cosmetic Dentistry, we know the consequences sleep apnea can have on daily rest and future health.
+At Progressive Dentistry, Sleep & Wellness, we know the consequences sleep apnea can have on daily rest and future health.
 Over the years, our Glen Mills sleep specialist has worked closely with patients to create personalized treatment plans that help regain a good night’s rest.

 The Trouble with Diagnosing Sleep Apnea

 Despite sleep apnea being a common sleep disorder, a number of people go undiagnosed and therefore, have not received any treatment to alleviate their discomfort.
 Lack of treatment and diagnosis occurs because sleep apnea is difficult to identify in the first place.